influxdata/docs-v2/content/influxdb/cloud/reference/internals/durability.md

-InfluxDB Cloud replicates all data in the storage tier across two availability zones in a cloud region, automatically creates backups, and verifies that replicated data is consistent and that data is correct.
+InfluxDB Cloud replicates all data in the storage tier across two availability zones in a cloud region, automatically creates backups, and verifies that replicated data is consistent and that data is readable.

 ##### On this page